Motion 1 – passed with a general aye

 LJ: don’t think that’s the point we’re trying to make, we’re just saying that we’re a charity and don’t just donate straight to charity, and would also mean that other groups that are raising money for charity aren’t getting the same thing

-Elena: as a point, as outreach chair and having nothing to do with SCSFS, I wouldn’t feel comfortable with giving the lump sum
+Elena: as outreach chair and having nothing to do with SCSFS, I wouldn’t feel comfortable with giving the lump sum

 Member: if we got outreach committee involved would that make a difference?

-Elena: overall no as I agree with Fi comm’s decision of giving it a loan
+Elena: overall no, as I agree with Fi comm’s decision of giving it as a loan

 Maddie: with the charity being a local charity wouldn’t it help towards building the bonds between students and the local area

 Elena: I agree with your point but I don’t see why that would change the decision of the JCR

 Emma: with the amount that is raised the £300 doesn’t impact it that much and is essentially a donation from cuths

 Cat: there are diff ways of being a charity and charitable, the JCR doesn’t just donate straight to charity but gives students the opportunities to learn more and develop skills that they wouldn’t get and put on the show etc